bowlofpie/bowlofpie.github.io/guides/ansible_engine/final/README.md

 Now we will make an unathorised change to the `node1` web site.

-Using the `node1` IP address, log in to it using your student ID and password:
+Using the `node1` IP address again, log in to it using your student ID and password:

 ```bash
 [student1@ansible apache-simple-playbook]$ ssh <YOUR STUDENT ID>@<IP ADDRESS OF node1>